DataDog/documentation/content/en/bits_ai/managing_incidents.md

 - `@Datadog Show me all Sev-1 incidents that occurred in the past week`
 - `@Datadog Were there any incidents in the past month that impacted the payments service?`

-You can then dive deeper by asking questions about those incidents, like `@Datadog What was the root cause of incident-123?` or `@Datadog What remediation actions did the responders take in incident-123?`
+You can then investigate further and ask questions about those incidents, like `@Datadog What was the root cause of incident-123?` or `@Datadog What remediation actions did the responders take in incident-123?`

-## Find related incidents

 Bits AI can also perform semantic search for related incidents.
 If you're responding to an incident, you can ask Bits AI to find other active incidents that look similar to the one you're in (`@Datadog Are there any related incidents?`).
-Bits AI will look for incidents that were active within the past 2 hours.
+Bits AI looks for incidents that were active within the past 2 hours.
 You can also specify the time frame you want Bits to look across.
-If you say `@Datadog Find me incidents related to DDOS attacks from the past month`, Bits will return both active and resolved DDOS incidents from the past month.
+If you say `@Datadog Find me incidents related to DDOS attacks from the past month`, Bits AI returns both active and resolved DDOS incidents from the past month.

+Or if you suspect there's an issue before an incident is even declared, you can ask Bits AI a question like `@Datadog A customer is unable to check out.
+Is there an incident?` or `@Datadog Are there any incidents now impacting the payments service?`

+**Note**: Incident search is limited to the past 120 days.

 ## Manage incidents